 Over time, things seemed to settle down.
 I remember a conversation with my good friend Deb, an Instant Pot owner, who just raved about hers.
 It seemed she always had a new recipe to share that had turned out well, and so very quickly.
 And then when they went on sale on Amazon a while ago, I finally decided to give it a go.
 I moved my old basic pressure cooker out to a shelf in the garage, and now my Instant Pot sits on the counter next to the toaster oven.

-Take this Beef and Barley Soup recipe.
+This Beef and Barley Soup recipe is a good example of how you can save time with an Instant Pot.
 On the stove top it would take probably a couple of hours.
 But in the Instant Pot, even with the cool-down it takes about 30 minutes.
 This recipe came out rich with beef flavor and just the right amount of barley.
 I like soup to be soup – not gruel!
 And this is just that!

 You can mix it up with the veggies you have on hand.
 Denser root vegetables are better – so potatoes, carrots, turnips are all a go.
 You can mix in lighter vegetables, like frozen green beans, after the pressure cycle is done.